RocketDerp/April14_2025/Grim_Blunt/USA/January_2026_No_Kings_No_Pluribus.md

 Edward Bernays and Surkov anti-thinking is what we mastered.
 We have mastered Enter Shikari "Discovery of Strings"
 We have mastered how to manipulate the brain with Celebration of Ignorance.
 We have mastered how to make junk information, Trump White House antics, the center of all language and understanding.
+We have mastered how to shit-talk so good, to advertise and market and create low-importance sports entertainment, we created the "FIFA world peace prize"
+We are so good at creating stadiums and product of television of sports events, "Celebration of Ignorance" anti-learning anti-teaching anti-school, for the sports players of the school, that the Great Seal became less important, eclipsed by "FIFA world peace prize".

+This isn't a joke.
+No joke can out-joke "Celebration of Ignorance" and what we have become, We the People, all of us, Pluribus.
+It isn't a joke, Infinite Jest joking out-jokes any joke.
+There is no satire, there is no sarcasm.
+The Pluribus TV series even tried to highlight that satire and sarcasm of a drunken woman playing with a loaded weapon she took zero time to study or analyze.

+People don't get the spirit of terrorism. https://www.lemonde.fr/disparitions/article/2007/03/06/l-esprit-du-terrorisme-par-jean-baudrillard_879920_3382.html - I did it, after 9, 11, 2001 (September 11, 2001) I had enough of seeing USA adopt what was delivered on 9/11.
+Shallow chanting, advertising of Levant religions in such a "Celebration of Ignorance" way...

 This year 2020 story was late to describe what has already happened since June 16, 2015